Mike Rojas: Baseball career

 Rojas was born in Miami, Florida.
 He is a former catcher who played in the Oakland Athletics and Toronto Blue Jays farm systems during the 1980s.
 His Baseball-Reference page lists him as playing only in 1983–1984, but his mlb.com biography credits him with four years of minor league service, through 1986.
-He threw and batted right-handed, stood 6 ft 2 in tall and weighed 185 lb as an active player. rom 1987–1991, he coached in the college ranks as an assistant with St. Thomas University.
+He threw and batted right-handed, stood 6 ft 2 in tall and weighed 185 lb as an active player from 1987 to 1991, he coached in the college ranks as an assistant with St. Thomas University.